Black Chuck (novel)

-Black Chuck is a young adult thriller novel by Regan McDonell.
+Black Chuck is a young adult Bildungsroman novel by Regan McDonell.
 It is her debut novel.

 Reception

 Robert J. Wiersema of the Quill & Quire praised the "well developed and well deserving of empathy while not always likeable" characters and opined that the novel "surprises at nearly every turn; it’s a powerful debut."
-Chasity Findlay of CM : Canadian Review of Materials called it an "engaging and diverse book that would be a welcomed additional to any classroom or school library."
+Chasity Findlay of CM : Canadian Review of Materials called it an "engaging and diverse book that would be a welcomed addition to any classroom or school library."
 Patricia Jermey of Resource Links wrote: "As these four teens struggle with their demons, we are pulled through their living nightmares by McDonell's harrowing depiction, and hope for their sakes that they can each find their road."
-Kirkus Reviews was less positive, stating: "Brooding, absorbing, but not quite the cultural mirror it aspires to be."
+School Library Journal wrote "McDonell provides a strong sense of character for each of her players [and] displays an adeptness in handling themes such as loyalty and guilt, making this a read that sticks in the gut."
+Booklist called it "Superb … a brutal, heartbreaking, and yet strangely uplifting novel about the consequences of lies, the gravity of love, and the courage it takes to prevail over self-condemnation."
+Kirkus Reviews noted its "Dynamically complex characterization and storytelling…brooding and absorbing."